bonigarcia/webdrivermanager/README.md

 WDM_GITHUBTOKENSECRET=<your-token-secret>
 ```

+### TravisCI fork builds

+If you have a fork and want to build using the same `travis.yml`you have to add some enviroment variables to your TravisCI instance configuration:

+- SONARCLOUD_ORGANIZATION = Your sonarcloud user organization
+- SONAR_TOKEN = A user token you create on your sonar account <https://docs.travis-ci.com/user/sonarcloud/>

+If you want disable the SonarSource validation add a variable `TRAVIS_PULL_REQUEST` with value true

 ### Tons of org.apache.http DEBUG log

 WebDriverManager uses [Apache HTTP Client] to download WebDriver binaries from online repositories.
 Internally, Apache HTTP client writes a lot of logging information using the `DEBUG` level of `org.apache.http` classes.
 To reduce this amount of logs, the level of this logger might be reduced.
 For instance, in the case of [Logback], the log configuration file should include the following: